Welcome to this guide on travel to Maricao, Puerto Rico.

 Compared with El Yunque Rainforest which is located near San Juan, the Maricao Jungle has a much more rustic and unexplored feel.

-Simply kick back, absorb the nature vibes, listen to the shrieks of exotic birds and animals, and open your mind to a more secluded experience.
+Then you can simply kick back and absorb the nature vibes.
+This is the perfect opportunity to listen to the shrieks of exotic birds and animals and open your mind to a more secluded experience.

 How to get to Maricao Jungle?

 As with all off-the-beaten-path locations, getting there can be a bit of a hassle.

 In this section, I will try my best to present the different options you have to get here and to explore the region.

 You will first need to get to the western side of the island.

 The international airport of Aguadilla is a convenient, closer option with some flights coming from the USA daily.

 Flying into Aguadilla tends to be more expensive compared with flying into San Juan.
 But from Aguadilla you can take a direct bus to Mayagüez.